jinmoqian/engineering-assessment/README.md

 * Catalyst.
 It is too heavy for this demo.

 I didn't find a good framework, so I wrote a simple webserver by myself.
 You can see it in perlver/server.pm.

+For PHP version, it's lucky that I have swoole.
+It's much more easier to build a long request supported web server.

 The frontend do request by ajax.